goharbor/harbor/docs/1.10/build_customize_contribute/customize_look_feel.md

 ----------

-# Customize the look & feel of Harbor
+# Customize the Harbor Look & Feel

 The primary look & feel of Harbor supports to be customized with several simple steps.
 All the relevant customization in configurations are saved in the `setting.json` file under `$HARBOR_DIR/src/portal/src` folder with `json` format and will be loaded when Harbor is launched.